 Basic computer skills are required.
 You must know how to create a folder, and have a basic familiarity with such basic tasks as dragging files or folders.
 By this I do not mean you need to be a computer whiz by any means, but we cannot spend time teaching the basics of working a computer.
 If you have questions on this, please call and we can guide you on your decision.

-This special course is limited to ten, with at least two instructors for all field sessions.
+This special course is limited to twelve, with at least two instructors for all field sessions.

 Evaluating Your Skills: Participants are given a pre-course homework assignment designed to test your skills and provide a base-line for our assistance.
 Although doing the homework isn't mandatory, it's a fun exercise that assesses your abilities and helps us help you.

 During the week, you'll have several shooting assignments to complete -- a week long portfolio (easy to get as we shoot during the week) and a short personal assignment, where some of these shoots will require computer manipulation as we composite images of varying exposure latitudes or composite for panoramas.
 Fun, challenging, and aimed at making you the best you can be -- you'll love the shooting!